influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withLogFormat(logFormat)
 ```

-LogFormat for Thanos sidecar to be configured with.
+"LogFormat for Thanos sidecar to be configured with."

 ### fn spec.thanos.withLogLevel